Lexie Brown: Los Angeles Sparks (2022–2024)

 On March 30, 2022, Chicago dealt Brown to the Los Angeles Sparks in exchange for the rights to Li Yueru.

 Brown spent the entirety of the 2023 season battling untreated and undiagnosed Crohn's disease.

-Seattle Storm (2025–present)
+Seattle Storm (2025–2026)

 On February 14, 2025, Brown and the 26th pick in the 2025 WNBA draft were traded to the Seattle Storm in exchange for the 21st pick in the 2025 draft and a 2027 second round pick.

+Brown was waived by the Storm on June 9, 2026.

 Overseas

 After the end of the 2018 WNBA season, Brown signed with CMB Cargo Uni Györ in Hungary's top woman's basketball league.

 Brown played for Charnay from October to December 2021.

+Athletes Unlimited

+Brown has been a participant in Athletes Unlimited Pro Basketball since the league's inaugural season.
+She ranks among the league's all-time statistical leaders, including top placements in career leaderboard points, three-point field goals made, steals, assists, and quarter wins, and earned All-Defensive Team honors in 2022.
+During the 2024 season, Brown finished seventh in the final standings, averaging 16.0 points per game while ranking among the league leaders in steals and three-point shooting efficiency.
+In October 2025, Brown signed to return to Athletes Unlimited Pro Basketball for her fifth season with the league, continuing her participation as one of its most frequent competitors.